Nick7421/weCamp/README.md

 * In the table `camp` go to the `sponsored` column and change a couple camps to TRUE so they will show on the homepage.

+* If there are no recent camps please update the timestamp in the `camp` table.

 ## Development Setup Instructions